 Interior photography can be a great venture if you love real estate photography or simply enjoy interior design.
 To get started, we share twelve must-know interior photography tips.

-We’ll cover everything from planning, gear, compostion, and post processing so that no stone is unturned when experimenting with interior photography.
+We’ll cover everything from planning, gear, composition, and post processing so that no stone is unturned when experimenting with interior photography.
 Whether you plan to just have some fun taking interior shots or you want to land a corporate brand gig, this article will provide the perfect springboard into the genre!

 1. Kit Requirements